prataprc/prataprc.github.io/_posts/2021-03-11-release-checklist.md

 * Check for `dead_code`.
 * Check for ignore test cases and if present add them to CI.
 * Cleanup unwanted `fmt::Debug` and `fmt::Display` traits from types.
+* Remove trait contraints on type and implementations, as much as possible.
+  * Use MaybeUninit, instead of `Default`.
+  * Use move-semantics instead of `Copy` and `Clone` traits.
+  * Reduce the function specific trait constraints to function-signatures.
+  * Combine functions with common trait constraits into single `impl{}`.
 * Replace `assert!()` with Error return or `debug_assert!()`.
 * Calls to `unwrap()`/`expect()` can panic.
 Make sure the panic is intended, preferrabley replace unwrap() with expect() call.